andrewscwei/react-isomorphic-starter-kit/README.md

 1. In `/package.json`, edit the fields: `name`, `version`, `description`, `private` and `license`
 2. Remove `/LICENSE` file
+3. Remove `/RELEASE.md` file
-3. Edit `/README.md` to suit your project
+4. Edit `/README.md` to suit your project
-4. In `/resources/`, edit the app icon and favicon regenerate the sources
+5. In `/resources/`, edit the app icon and favicon regenerate the sources
   1. In `/src/static/`, replace the app icon and favicon sources
   2. Update `/src/static/manifest.json`
-5. In `/src/app.conf.ts`, edit `meta.title` and `locales` fields
+6. In `/src/app.conf.ts`, edit `meta.title` and `locales` fields
   1. Edit translation files in `/config/locales/` to reflect locale changes
   2. Edit `/src/routes.conf.ts` to reflect locale changes
-6. In `/src/components/Footer.tsx`, remove reference to this repository's URL
+7. In `/src/components/Footer.tsx`, remove reference to this repository's URL

 In terms of configuration and metadata, those were it.
 The remaining changes are in the individual pages in `/src/containers/` and the assets, components and state containers that they use.